Disclaimer: This post contains some affiliate links.

 I thought to myself, baffled.
 “Why wouldn’t this be a valid routing if I can book it online?”
 The rep continued, “I’ll have to check with my supervisor to see if it’s a valid routing”.

-Before I could say anything, she up and left and went to check with someone behind her.
+Before I could say anything, she left and went to check with someone behind her.

 I think I was sweating bullets at that point.
-It was the first part of a much larger trip and it would throw a wrench to my travel plans if we couldn’t fly out that night.
+This was the first segment of a larger trip and it would throw a wrench to my travel plans if we couldn’t fly out that night.
 And what in the world was wrong with the way I booked my trip?
 It seemed OK to me.

 It was then and only then that it occurred to me.
 If you are going to be flying from one city to another city in the same country, why would you fly out of the country for a connection?